albertjuhe/charikars_algorithm/README.md

 When you have lots of digital documents you would like to know how many duplicates or near-duplicates exist on your storage devices, because you want to clean up space, detect plagiarism or avoid include documents with different versions.
 Duplicate documents:
 When you need to find documents that are exact copies, these are easy to find - just calculate a checksum and compare with others.
-Near-duplicate: documents differ from each other in a very small portion, for example a document life cycle, you want to find documents which basically are different versions of the same document.
+Near-duplicate: documents differ from each other in a very small portion, could be useful for a document life cycle or if you want to find documents which basically are different versions of the same document.

-This software is near-duplicate detection system that uses Charikar's fingerprinting technique and Rabin-Hash function.
+This software is near-duplicate detection system and uses Charikar's fingerprinting technique and Rabin-Hash function.

 #Charikars algorithm implementation